Yes. Covenant is dually accredited by the Association of Christian Schools International (ACSI) and Cognia (formally

 Covenant provides numerous opportunities for students to serve others, within our community and internationally.
 High school students are required to complete twenty volunteer hours each year in the 9th through 12th grades.
 Younger students are also offered opportunities to participate in service projects.

 Covenant offers a number of clubs and organizations.
 Student Council, National Honor Society, Student Ambassadors, Chess Club, Photography Club, and Latin Club, just to name a few.
 Students may participate in student social activities that are offered throughout the school year.

 Yes!
 Covenant has a well-established history of excellence in athletics.
 We compete in TAPPS (Texas Association of Private and Parochial Schools) and offer a variety of sports at both the middle and high school levels.
 The school has won multiple state championships in boys’ basketball, 4 state baseball championships, 4 state swimming championships, one state championship in boys’ track, and one state championship in girls’ tennis.
-Students can chose from a variety of sports at both the high school and middle school level.
+Students can choose from a variety of sports at both the high school and middle school level.

 Yes.
 Covenant has an extended care program to provide adult supervised child care.
-Supervision is available beginning at 7 a.m. each morning at no additional charge.
+Supervision is available beginning at 6:30 a.m. each morning at no additional charge.
 After school care is available from the time school is dismissed until 6:30 p.m. daily for an additional charge.
 For more details contact Admissions.